Fiji: Rugby league

 The Fiji national rugby league team, nicknamed the Bati (pronounced [mˈbatʃi]), represents Fiji in the sport of rugby league football and has been participating in international competition since 1992.
 It has competed in the Rugby League World Cup on three occasions, with their best results coming when they made consecutive semi-final appearances in the 2008 Rugby League World Cup, 2013 Rugby League World Cup and 2019 Rugby League World Cup.
 The team also competes in the Pacific Cup.

-Members of the team are selected from a domestic Fijian competition, as well as from competitions held in New Zealand and Australia.
-For the 2000, 2008 and 2013 World Cups, the Bati were captained by Lote Tuqiri, Wes Naiqama and the legendary Petero Civoniceva respectively.
-Fiji have also produced stars like Akuila Uate, Jarryd Hayne, Kevin Naiqama, Semi Tadulala, Marika Koroibete, Apisai Koroisau, Sisa Waqa and the Sims brothers Ashton Sims, Tariq Sims and Korbin Sims.

-The Cibi (pronounced Thimbi) war dance was traditionally performed by the Fiji rugby team before each match.
-It was replaced in 2012 with the new "Bole" (pronounced mBolay) war cry.
-Tradition holds that the original Cibi was first performed on the rugby field back in 1939 during a tour of New Zealand, when then Fijian captain Ratu Sir George Cakobau felt that his team should have something to match the Haka of the All Blacks.
-The 'Cibi' had perhaps been used incorrectly though, as the word actually means "a celebration of victory by warriors," whereas 'Bole' is the acceptance of a challenge.
-The Fiji Bati rugby league team also gather in a huddle and perform the hymn 'Noqu Masu' before each match.

 Association football

 Association football was traditionally a minor sport in Fiji, popular largely amongst the Indo-Fijian community, but with international funding from FIFA and sound local management over the past decade, the sport has grown in popularity in the wider Fijian community.
 It is now the second most-popular sport in Fiji, after rugby for men and after netball for women.

 The Fiji Football Association is a member of the Oceania Football Confederation.
 The national football team defeated New Zealand 2–0 in the 2008 OFC Nations Cup, on their way to a joint-record third-place finish.
 However, they have never reached a FIFA World Cup to date.
 Fiji won the Pacific Games football tournament in 1991 and 2003.
 Fiji qualified for the 2016 Summer Olympics men's tournament for the first time in history.